-Year Ended September 30,

-(in millions) 2017 2016 Change

-Net sales \$ 30,172 \$ 20,837 45%
+(in millions) 2018 Change Net sales \$ 31,400 \$ 30,172 4%

-The increase in consolidated net sales was due to higher sales in the Building Technologies & Solutions business (\$8,647 million) and Power Solutions business (\$667 million), and the favorable impact of foreign currency translation (\$21 million).
-Increased sales resulted from the Tyco Merger, as well as higher volumes in the Global Products segment, the impact of higher lead costs on pricing, and favorable pricing and product mix in the Power Solutions business.
-Excluding the impact of the Tyco Merger and foreign currency translation, consolidated net sales increased 4% as compared to the prior year.
+The increase in consolidated net sales was due to higher sales in the Building Technologies & Solutions business (\$1,004 million), the favorable impact of foreign currency translation (\$512 million) and higher sales in the Power Solutions business (\$467 million), partially offset by lower sales due to business divestitures (\$755 million).
+The increased sales in the Building Technologies & Solutions business, net of divestitures, primarily related to higher volumes across all segments.
+Increased sales in the Power Solutions business primarily resulted from the impact of higher lead costs on pricing as well as favorable pricing and product mix.
+Excluding the impact of foreign currency translation, impact of lead costs on pricing and business divestitures, consolidated net sales also increased 4% as compared to the prior year.
 Refer to the segment analysis below within Item 7 for a discussion of net sales by segment.